cardano-foundation/incentivized-testnet-stakepool-registry/README.md

 > :bulb: You can check that your JSON is valid by using the JSON-schema above and your metadata file in a tool like https://www.jsonschemavalidator.net/

+> :question: The `pledge_address` can be any valid address you own.
+However, we recommend using the _account address_ corresponding to your Daedalus or Yoroi assigned reward account.
+This account may also be used to fund your registration certificate for your stake pool.

 4. Sign it using your owner private key (`ed25519_pk1qpp...ru55mx.sig`)

 ```